 - Risk report

 A good template for a risk management plan supports the author in thinking about the following themes as a start of the risk management process:

 - requirements for the review of risk management activities

 - risk evaluation and criteria for acceptance

 - risk mitigation and verification actions

 The scope describes essential choices that have been made.
-Is the RMP dealing with a product risk or process risk, or both?
-Is the RMP dealing with one product and process, or a process for multiple products? which steps are included?
-Design and development process, purchasing, incoming inspection, production, assembly, packaging, storage, sterilisation, transport, use by a patient, nurse or doctor, disposing of the device, service and or repair of device end-of-life phases, etc.
+Is the RMP dealing with product risk, process risk, or both?
+Is the RMP dealing with one product and process or a process for multiple products? which steps are included?
+Design and development process, purchasing, incoming inspection, production, assembly, packaging, storage, sterilisation, transport, use by a patient, nurse or doctor, disposing of the device, service and/or repair of device end-of-life phases, etc.